Our Lady of Good Counsel Church, Porsgrunn: Construction

 The church was commissioned to local architect Haldor Larsen Børve.
-Børve had at that time made a name for himself by acting as primary architect in the construction of the Langangen Church in the nearby village of Langangen and the Dalen Hotel in Tokke, a giant wooden hotel in the Dragestil style that was at the time a popular destination for Europe's royalty.
+Børve had at that time made a name for himself by acting as primary architect in the construction of the Langangen Church in the nearby village of Langangen and the Dalen Hotel in Tokke Municipality, a giant wooden hotel in the Dragestil style that was at the time a popular destination for Europe's royalty.
 He would later go on to design many other buildings in the area, such as the new Porsgrunn City Hall and a funeral chapel for Østre Porsgrunn Church just down the road.
 The leader of Norway's Catholic Church at the time, Johannes Olav Fallize, was adamant that new churches should reflect traditional Norwegian architecture and pious values, and Børve was seen as the perfect man for the job.

 Børve's design incorporated elements from stave churches across Norway along with a few more recent elements, such as the copper-plated bell tower at the church's apex.
 Construction began on 4 January 1899, by the firm Thovsen & Torjussen, who enlisted the talents of many local craftsmen for detail work.
-The stained glass windows were imported from Berlin, and the church bells from the Olsen Nauen Bell Foundry in Sem, Tønsberg, which also manufactured bells for many other churches across Norway including the Oslo Cathedral and Trinity Church in Arendal.
+The stained glass windows were imported from Berlin, and the church bells from the Olsen Nauen Bell Foundry in Sem in Tønsberg Municipality, which also manufactured bells for many other churches across Norway including the Oslo Cathedral and Trinity Church in Arendal.
 Construction was finished on 8 October of the same year, and the church was consecrated on the same day to Our Lady of Good Counsel.
 The church cost about 12,000 kroner in all, which was funded in part by a significant donation from local politician and Catholic convert Carl P. Wright.